futurejones/swiftx-cli/Getting_Started.md

   -o, --output string   Set library name
   -p, --package         Package library
 ```
+*Note: The default name for the library is the file name.
+To change this use the `--output` flag.*
 ```bash
 # goto the swiftModules directory
 $ cd swiftModules